Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: S.2. Calibration

-Our model is based on coupled modes of graphene and SiNx resonators, denoted by 1-dimensional displacement $x_g$ and $x_s$, respectively.
-For thermally driven graphene and SiNx modes we can ignore the nonlinear terms.
-The equations of motion are given by:
+Displacements are calibrated by fitting the Brownian spectrum to a model that is based on coupled modes of graphene and SiNx resonators, denoted by displacements $x_g$ and $x_s$, respectively.
+For thermally driven graphene and SiNx modes we ignore the nonlinear terms.
+The equations of motion are then given by:

 where $\gamma^k_{\rm bare}$, $\omega_k $ and $F^{th}_{k}$ $(k=g,s)$ represent linear damping, normal mode frequency and thermal forces acting on graphene and $\rm SiNx$ modes respectively.
-The graphene mode is bilinearly coupled to a SiNx mode which is modeled by an effective interaction Hamiltonian, $H_{\rm int} = \alpha x_g x_s$, where $\alpha$ is a coupling constant.
-Solving the above coupled equations in the fourier space, displacement power spectrum for the graphene resonator takes the following form:
+Coupling of graphene and SiNx modes is modeled by an effective interaction Hamiltonian, $H_{\rm int} = \alpha x_g x_s$\footnotemark .
+Solving the above coupled equations in Fourier space, the displacement power spectrum for the graphene resonator is: